Back to the blog

 Why It’s a Problem:

-• Strong opponents will prepare against you
+• Good teams will game-plan against you

 • You become predictable